PediaMedAI/pediamedai.github.io/content/pages/about/content1.md

 title: 'Our funder'
 date: 2018-12-06T09:29:16+10:00
 weight: 1
-background: 'images/seaofokhotsk.a2016039.0305.250-smaller.jpg'
+background: 'images/dominik-schroder-FIKD9t5_5zQ-unsplash.jpg'
 align: right
 ---

 ##### The organization is supported by Shenzhen Children's Hospital.
+Xu Cao donate $20,000 to support the team and lab research.